-- The delivery of the Borough Council 12 year Play Area Development programme has resulted in and increase in quality provision across the Borough, with all of the Borough Council's own sites being improved and the local community to each being fully engaged in the process.
+- The delivery of the Borough Council's 12 year Play Area Development programme has resulted in and increase in quality provision across the Borough, with all of the Borough Council's own sites being improved and the local community to each being fully engaged in the process.
 Just over £1M has been spent improving the sites, with just under £290K being brought in from external sources.
-Support has also been provided to eight parish councils, ensuring that there is no disparity in offer across the Borough. - A review of the Grounds Maintenance service has resulted in specifications and budgets being revised and Service level Agreements being put in place. - The Strategy provided the evidence for the Council to successfully apply for £225,249 to develop the Council's first Local Nature Reserves at Abbey Green Park - Polesworth, Kingsbury Meadow - Kingsbury, Cole End Park - Coleshill and Daffern's Wood - New Arley.
-A partnership agreement is in place with Warwickshire Wildlife Trust for their ongoing management - Management Plans have been produced for some key sites including: Abbey Green Park, Cole End Park LNR, Coleshill Memorial Park, Long Street and Kitwood Avenue Recreation Grounds, Daffern's Wood and Kingsbury Meadow. - Two new allotment gardens have been developed in Hurley and Warton and the North Warwickshire Allotment Federation became formally constituted in 2009
+Support has also been provided to eight parish councils, ensuring that there is a relatively even spread of provision across the Borough. - A review of the Grounds Maintenance service has resulted in specifications and budgets being revised and Service level Agreements being put in place. - The Strategy provided the evidence for the Council to successfully apply for £225,249 to develop the Council's first Local Nature Reserves at Abbey Green Park - Polesworth, Kingsbury Meadow - Kingsbury, Cole End Park - Coleshill and Daffern's Wood - New Arley.
+A partnership agreement is in place with Warwickshire Wildlife Trust for their ongoing management - Management Plans have been produced for a number of key sites including: Abbey Green Park, Cole End Park LNR, Coleshill Memorial Park, Long Street and Kitwood Avenue Recreation Grounds, Daffern's Wood and Kingsbury Meadow. - Two new allotment gardens have been developed in Hurley and Warton and the North Warwickshire Allotment Federation became formally constituted in 2009

-- Daw Mill sportsground has been regenerated and let to Hurley Kings Football Club Ltd - An Artificial Grass Pitch has been installed, and a partnership agreement is in place for its management with the Queen Elizabeth Academy in Atherstone - A variety of activities have been supported or delivered in local green spaces to encourage greater community involvement and use, most significant of these are the 'Big Day Out' community fun days, eleven weekly walks delivered by volunteers through the North Walks programme, play area launch events, development of new cycle routes, engagement activities for young people including 'Pedal to the Park', 'Activities 4U' and 'Call4Sport' and community litter picks amongst many others.
+- Daw Mill sports ground has been regenerated and sub-leased to Hurley Kings Football Club Ltd - An Artificial Grass Pitch has been installed, and a partnership agreement is in place for the management of community use with the Queen Elizabeth Academy in Atherstone - A variety of activities have been supported or delivered in local green spaces to encourage greater community involvement and use, most significant of these are the 'Big Day Out' community fun days, eleven weekly walks delivered by volunteers through the North Walks programme, play area launch events, development of new cycle routes, engagement activities for young people including 'Pedal to the Park', 'Activities 4U' and 'Call4Sport' and community litter picks amongst many others.